-Skytte et al. reported a higher rate of uptake of RRSO within the first 6 months after GT at 27% compared to 11.8% (105/887 women) in our study population.
+Skytte et al. reported a higher rate of uptake of RRSO within the first 6 months after GT at 27% compared to 11.8% (105/887 women) in our population.
 We also observed a much lower rate of uptake of RRM with only 20 women (2.25%) within the first 6 months after receiving the GT result, compared to 11%, reported by Skytte et al (32).
 This lower short-term uptake of both RRM and RRSO is likely to be related with healthcare management and the patient preparation process for major surgery.
 This is particularly true of RRM which requires a psychological assessment and at least two surgical appointments (33–35).
-In terms of health economics, undergoing RRSO should be recommended to BRCA1/2 path_variant carriers due to its favourable comparative cost-effectiveness (36), with RRM at least being discussed as an available option.
+In terms of health economics, undergoing RRSO should be recommended to BRCA1/2 path_variant carriers due to its favourable comparative cost-effectiveness (36), with RRM being discussed as an option.

 In our cohort of 887 healthy BRCA1/2 path_variant carriers the overall uptake of RRM and RRSO was 57.9% and 78.6% respectively.
-It is important to note that only women who had their RRS after receiving GT results were included in uptake calculations (this excludes 22 women who had RRM and 57 women who had RRSO before GT results), therefore the actual uptake of both RRSs in our Centre is higher.
+It is important to note that in our study only women who had their RRS after receiving GT results were included in uptake calculations and therefore the actual uptake of both RRSs in our Centre is higher.
 Skytte et al. reported similar data from 306 healthy BRCA1/2 path_variant carriers with 10-year RRM uptake of 50% and RRSO uptake of 75% by time to event analysis (32).
 Earlier studies report lower than 50% uptake of either RRS (30, 37, 31, 38).
 These findings are consistent with recent literature, reporting growing numbers of RRS uptake in unaffected high-risk BRCA1/2 path_variant carrier population (18).
-(29)In reality, as demonstrated in our study, around 50% of RRM are undertaken in the first 2 years and later uptake may be driven by false positive screens, new BC diagnoses in the family or BC related deaths (30).
+Galmor et al. reported that only 9.6% of cancer-free BRCA1/2 path_variant carriers underwent RRM in their institution over a median follow-up time of 4.4 years.
+This is significantly lower than we report and could relate to cultural differences (29).
+In reality, as demonstrated in our study, around 50% of RRM are undertaken in the first 2 years and later uptake may be driven by false positive screens, new BC diagnoses in the family or BC related deaths (30).
 Indeed, there are women who choose to undertake surgery more than 15 years post GT.
 As with prior studies that have examined RRM and RRSO in a single institution (39, 40, 19), we found a higher uptake of RRSO than RRM.
 Beattie and colleagues suggested cultural factors, different counselling practices, body image effects of RRS, and the greater accuracy of screening tests for BC compared with those for OC as the main determinants for decision making regarding uptake and timing of RRS (19).

 Although the uptake of RRSO is high, the surgeries are performed later than recommended (37).
 RRSO should be performed shortly after GT if women are aged >40 years, or around 35 years of age (later in BRCA2), to get the optimal effect on cancer risk reduction, while reported uptake is still on average up to 10 years later (32).
-In our cohort only 26 women (2.9%) underwent RRSO before 35 years of age.
-We found 2 occult OC cases on RRSO in women aged 35-39 years which potentially could have been avoided if RRSO was performed earlier, as both women had delayed surgery post GT.
+We found 2 occult OC cases on RRSO in women aged 35-39 years that potentially could have been avoided if RRSO was performed earlier, as both women had delayed surgery post GT.
 The decision to delay surgery is mostly related to later childbearing and concerns about early menopause with its consequences (41) despite the possibility of hormonal replacement therapy.

-Garcia et al. reported that with increasing age women are more likely to undergo RRSO (OR=1.04, 95%CI=1.01–1.07) and less likely to undergo RRM (OR=0.94, 95%CI=0.91–0.97) (30).
-This is in keeping with our results.
+Garcia et al. reported that with increasing age women are more likely to undergo RRSO (OR=1.04, 95%CI=1.01–1.07) and less likely to undergo RRM (OR=0.94, 95%CI=0.91–0.97) in keeping with our results (30).